Interviewed in 2012

 Radiant, well-bred and – like some of our finest actors – kicked out of Rada for a rebellious streak, she was “beautiful and intelligent.
 A magic mix.
 Now I’m so old I can say it, but I was loved by the BBC.
 I was the taste of the 60s and I knew if I went along for something I’d get the part.”

-[Pictured in 1966 with Doctor Who co-star Michael Craze, who played Ben.
-Photographed by RT’s Don Smith]
+Doctor Who, 1966.
+Anneke Wills as companion Polly with co-star Michael Craze, who played Ben.
+Photographed by RT’s Don Smith

 Anneke’s love life was just as colourful.
 As a teenager she fell for actor/pop star Anthony Newley, becoming pregnant by him twice (the first ended in an abortion).
 He dumped her for Joan Collins.
 She then married Michael Gough, a character actor 25 years her senior, and there were two further marriages – “conveniences, basically, for papers to stay in America and Canada”.